MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/d-network-topology-and-connectivity.md

 - Configure supported 3^rd^ party SaaS security providers within Firewall Manager if the customer wishes to use such solutions to protect outbound connections.

-- Use Azure DDoS Standard Protection Plans to protect all public endpoints hosted within customer Virtual Networks.
+- Use Azure DDoS Standard Protection Plans to protect all public endpoints hosted within customer virtual networks.

-- Use Application Gateway WAF within a “landing zone” Virtual Network for protecting inbound HTTP/S traffic from the internet.
+- Use Application Gateway WAF within a “landing zone” virtual network for protecting inbound HTTP/S traffic from the internet.

 - Use Azure Front Door WAF policies to provide global protection across Azure regions for inbound HTTP/S connections to a “landing zone”.

-- If third-party NVAs are used, they should be deployed into a separate Virtual Network (e.g., NVA VNet) and connected to a regional VHub via peering.
+- If third-party NVAs are used, they should be deployed into a separate virtual network (e.g., NVA VNet) and connected to a regional VHub via peering.

-- If third-party NVAs are used, deployments should follow vendor best practice recommendations, with particular attention to highly availabile and Azure-certified architectures.
+- If third-party NVAs are used, deployments should follow vendor best practice recommendations, with particular attention to highly available and Azure-certified architecture.

 <!-- -->